open-forest-observatory/ofo-argo/docs/usage/stepbased-workflow.md

 Metashape processing parameters are specified in configuration YAML files which need to be located at `/ofo-share/argo-data/argo-input/configs/`.

-Every dataset to be processed needs to have its own standalone configuration file.
+Every project to be processed needs to have its own standalone configuration file.

 <!-- **Naming convention:** Config files should be named to match the naming convention `<config_id>_<datasetname>.yml`.
 For example: